 c.
 The contract containing a provision that the supply of goods or services in subsequent years is subject to the approval by Committee and City Council of the Service Area estimates to meet the proposed expenditures.

 17.3 Construction Tender Call Before and After Approvals

 a.
-Following the adoption of the capital budget by City Council, the Manager of Purchasing and Supply is authorized to call tenders for municipal construction projects and the acquisition of equipment.
+Following the adoption of the capital budget by City Council, the Senior Manager, Procurement and Supply is authorized to call tenders for municipal construction projects and the acquisition of equipment.

 b.
-Notwithstanding Section 17.3.a., the Manager of Purchasing and Supply is authorized to obtain, prior to the adoption of the capital budget by City Council, sealed bids for material construction projects and equipment, provided that the documents include a clause specifically stating that the acceptance of a bid and placing of the order is subject to budget approval by Committee and City Council and the items specified are subject to change in quantity and/or deletion.
+Notwithstanding Section 17.3.a., the Senior Manager, Procurement and Supply is authorized to obtain sealed bids for material construction projects and equipment, prior to the adoption of the capital budget by City Council, provided that the documents include a clause specifically stating that the acceptance of a bid and placing of the order is subject to budget approval by Committee and City Council and the items specified are subject to change in quantity and/or deletion.

 18 Purchasing Cards